Asia stocks mixed after Wall St falls, US bans Russian oil

-BEIJING (AP) — Asian stocks rebounded Wednesday after Wall Street declined and Chinese inflation edged higher.
+BEIJING (AP) — Most Asian stock markets rebounded Wednesday following Wall Street's decline while Chinese shares sank after inflation edged higher.

 Already high oil prices rose further, adding more than $2 per barrel following President Joe Biden's ban on imports of Russian crude.

-Stock benchmarks in Tokyo and Sydney rose while Shanghai and Hong Kong declined.
+Tokyo, Sydney and Southeast Asian markets gained.
+Shanghai and Hong Kong retreated.
 South Korean markets were closed for a presidential election.

-Wall Street's benchmark S&P 500 index sank 0.7% amid enduring unease over the impact of Russian President Vladimir Putin's attack on Ukraine.
+Wall Street's benchmark S&P 500 index sank 0.7% on Tuesday amid enduring unease over the impact of Russian President Vladimir Putin's attack on Ukraine.

 Asian markets “seem to be taking a breather” from their sell-off, but Wall Street’s retreat “may drive some wait-and-see as geopolitical risks show no signs of easing,” Yeap Jun Rong of IG said in a report.

-The increase was smaller than in recent months but inflation is likely to surge again given rising global prices for energy and other manufacturing inputs, analysts said.

-“Inflation will pick up further in the near-term,” Julian Evans-Pritchard of Capital Economics said in a report.
-The surge in global commodity prices due to the Ukraine war “will have a much more pronounced impact on the March figures.”
+“Inflation will pick up further” as prices of oil and other commodities rise due to the Ukraine war, Julian Evans-Pritchard of Capital Economics said in a report.
+That “will have a much more pronounced impact on the March figures.”

 Commodities markets have been roiled by Putin's war because Russia is the No. 2 oil exporter and the No. 3 supplier of nickel, which is used in making electric car batteries, stainless steel and other products.
 Russia and Ukraine also are among the biggest global sellers of wheat.